Twodragon0/OpenWRT-IPFS/README.md

 ### Installation options

 You can specify a version for IPFS (eg.: `v0.4.23`):

 ```SHELL
 ./install v0.4.23
 ```

+## IPFS installaiton in OpenWRT OS

+A bare bones [IPFS](https://ipfs.io) installer using OpenWRT for the Raspberry Pi and other ARM-based devices.

 ### Error Solution

 * ./lib/functions.sh: line 12: rpm: command not found